codewars/content-issues/update-python-kata/README.md

 ## Do I have to update my kata?

 No. It would be nice if Python authors and translators took responsibility of fixing kata and translations they created, but they are not forced to.
+However, autors should allow kata to get fixed by someone else.
+There's a group of users willing to fix affected kata, and they use available means to track them and update them.
+If you do not want to update kata on your own, let them do their work.
+Do not mark their issues as resolved and do not obstruct their work.

 ## Will my kata stop working if they are not updated?

+No. Codewars staff explicitly takes care to not leave kata broken when updating the code runner.
+If your kata would not work, it will simply prevent the update.
+Codewars will get stuck with old Python version forever.

 ## How can I update old kata?

+There's a [reference of the new Python testing framework](https://docs.codewars.com/languages/python/codewars-test/#python-codewars-test-framework) and [tutorial on creating Python kata](https://docs.codewars.com/languages/python/authoring/#testing-framework) which contains some explanations and examples.
+We hope these will be helpful.

+## I cannot update my kata, but I want to.
+What should I do?

+You can just leave it, and someone will evntually handle it.
+You can also create an issue on [content issues board](https://github.com/codewars/content-issues/issues) so it would be hopefully processed sooner.